eideeivindsen/react-beginner-course-day-2/03-pokemon-project/README.md

 Our thought process went something like this: To grasp React, our course-participants must develop an application with an external API.
 Getting hands-on experience for how React uses real data and external APIs is crucial, and thus we chose to create something with the nostalgic feel of pokemon.

-## Specc and goals
+## Spec and goals

 The main goal is that the participant should gain knowledge in the following areas of React.

-* Thinking in components (reusable pieces of code and GUI-elements)
+* Thinking in React; Components and modularity (reusable pieces of code and GUI-elements)
 * Sending properties (props) from component to component (Parent / Child relationship)
 * Be able to create interactivity with common hooks (useEffect and useState) and asynchronous HTTP-requests

-### Top level specc
+### Top level spec

-This is the top-level specc for the application.
+This is the top-level spec for the application.
 What should **Pokemon Fusion** do?

-* The application must get and store information about an array of Pokemon.
+* Fetch and store information about an array of Pokemon.
-* The application must use the external pokemon-API
+* Use the external pokemon-API
-* The application should split application-logic into reusable components
+* Split application-logic into reusable components
-* The application must be able to handle click events.
+* Handle click events.
 Which pokemon does the user want to fuse?
-* The application must handle a click event that fuses the chosen pokemon.
+* Handle a click event that fuses the chosen pokemon.
 * The UX should be as simple as possible

 ## The guide

-### Part 1: HelperAPI, datastructures and App.tsx
+### 📌 Part 1: HelperAPI, datastructures and App.tsx

 Part 1 will introduce the datastructrues we're working with, the `HelperAPI` we've made to help with abstactring away http-requests in a more seamless fashion and working with `App.tsx` in the initial start.

 #### HelperAPI and datastructures

-Before we begin coding, here's an overview over which kind of data we're working with, i.e. our datastructure.
+Before we begin coding, here's a preview of the data.

-here's a payload from the pokeAPI.
+Below is a payload from the pokeAPI.
 The `results` property contains an array of objects.
-These objects has a `name` property we're going to use extensively throughout our application.
+These objects have a `name` property we're going to use extensively throughout our application.

 ```js
 {